PyCon 2012 is coming up in just a few short months, and PyPy will be well

 characteristics of PyPy, and learning the analysis tools in order to maximize

-• Why PyPy by example, by Maciej Fijalkowski, Alex Gaynor and Armin Rigo:
+your applications' performance.
+This is the tutorial. - Why PyPy by example, by Maciej Fijalkowski, Alex Gaynor and Armin Rigo:

 One of the goals of PyPy is to make existing Python code faster; however an